darkplace-dr/Dark-Place/libraries/music2/README.md

 # Music2

-Kristal library that allow your funny Deltarune-style musics to have a intro before the loop
+Kristal library that rewrites Music to allow your funny Deltarune-style music to have an intro before the loop

 That said, if you aim for authenticity, I still suggest using start-to-end looping like Deltarune